Everyone has a different set of needs when it comes to personal financial management.

 Drop is a free cashback app that automatically rewards you when you shop using your registered debit or credit cards at participating retailers in the U.S. and Canada.

-All you have to do is download the Drop app, link your bank account, and start earning whenever you make purchases at your favorite retailers.
+All you have to do is download the Drop app, link your bank account, and start earning whenever you make purchases at your favourite retailers.

 Your account gets credited with points that can be redeemed for several popular gift cards such as Amazon, Cineplex, Starbucks, iTunes, etc.